100 Ways to Live to 100

 Live long and prosper!

 So you say that longevity doesn’t run in your family?
 Good news: You can change that.
 Turns out, your genes only have a 10 percent influence on how long you’ll live, and experts say that the choices you make throughout your life are much more important.
 At the beginning of the 20th century, the average lifespan was 31 years; today, it’s almost triple that, thanks to the cumulative effect of many, mostly minor, life tweaks that science has determined to have a real effect.
 The sooner you start applying these tips, the sooner you can start thinking about what you’ll be doing 50 years from now.
 What are you waiting for?
-(And while you’re at it, check out these 40 Best Things to Do in Your 40s!)

 There are a lot of mean old men, but are there a lot of mean very old men?
 Probably not, a 2012 study on aging suggests.
 Researchers from the Albert Einstein College of Medicine at Yeshiva University found a correlation between optimism and longer lifespans.
 A positive attitude toward life can be the difference between checking out early and being the last one at the party.
-For inspiration, try these 25 Ways to Be Happier Now.

 It’s well-established that yoga is relaxing, but have you ever thought about the cumulative effects of lower blood pressure, less stress, a healthy weight, less anxiety, and better breathing?
 Well, you should: It’s a longer life.